 Ministry of Health and Long Term Care – Support to Quit Smoking – It often takes many attempts – and some help – to succeed at anything.
 Quitting smoking is no different.
 Find support to help you quit.

+Exposure to tobacco use can influence young people’s decision to use tobacco products.
+Although the Smoke-Free Ontario Act prohibits smoking in many public places, children and youth are still exposed to tobacco use in a variety of settings, including movies.
 The Ontario Coalition for Smoke-Free Movies is raising awareness about the impact that smoking in movies has on youth smoking.
 The Coalition is calling for a rating change in Ontario that would prevent tobacco from being shown in future movies rated for kids and teens.

 The Smoke-Free Ontario Act (SFOA), 2017, prohibits smoking tobacco, the use of electronic cigarettes (e-cigarettes) to vape any substance, and the smoking of cannabis (medical and non-medical) in all enclosed workplaces (including vehicles), enclosed public places, and other designated places in Ontario.
 This is necessary to protect workers and the public from the hazards of second-hand smoke and vapour.

 Smoking refers to the smoking or holding of lighted tobacco or cannabis (medical and non-medical).
 Vaping refers to inhaling or exhaling vapour from an electronic cigarette or holding an activated electronic cigarette, whether or not the vapour contains nicotine.

 The Act prohibits the sale and supply of tobacco and vapour products to anyone who is less than 19 years old.
 It also places restrictions on how tobacco and vapour products can be displayed, handled and promoted in retail stores.